 Sec.
 4. Special Provisions.
 (Interim revisions following abolishment of the Committee on Committees)

-The Faculty Senate Executive Committee shall review and propose Standing Rules, subject to the approval of the Faculty Senate, for each of the Senate's standing committees and councils, and cause those Rules thus approved to be published annually in the online Faculty Senate Handbook, and in each version of the Faculty Handbook.
+The Faculty Senate Executive Committee shall review and propose Standing Rules, subject to the approval of the Faculty Senate, for each of the Senate's standing committees and councils., and cause those Rules thus approved to be published annually in the online Faculty Senate Handbook, and in each version of the Faculty Handbook.
+Current Standing Rules are linked from the Faculty Handbook and the Faculty Senate websites.
 Such Rules shall prescribe the duties of each committee and council as well as any deviations from the general membership provisions set forth in Section 3. of this Article (IX).
-Proposed revisions to these Standing Rules shall be submitted to the Faculty Senate for its consideration .
+Proposed revisions to these Standing Rules shall be submitted to the Faculty Senate for its consideration and approval.

+Unless otherwise stated in these Bylaws, Roberts Rules of Order, Latest Revision, shall be the parliamentary authority for all Senate and subsidiary committee proceedings.

 Sec.
 5. Past Presidents' Council.
 Faculty who have served as President of the Faculty Senate shall constitute a Past Presidents' Council.
 This Council shall be presided over by the immediate past president.
 If that person is not available, the next most immediate and available past president shall preside.